-For each month subject to penalty assessment as defined in the criterion in III.B., N{m} is the number of invalid hours in excess of the 10.00% allowed.
-The sum of N{m} 's for all such months, M, in the quarter is the penalty index sum, N{q} :
+For each month subject to penalty assessment as defined by the criterion in III.B. of this section, N_m is the number of invalid hours in excess of the 10% allowed.
+The sum of N_m s for all such months, M, in the quarter is the penalty index sum, N_q :